Arranging furniture is an art: It’s one of the most important parts of interior design.

 If you watch a lot of TV in bed, find a layout that works well for that.
 Plan a walkway from one place to another — you don’t want to find the path between the dresser and the mirror blocked when you’re trying to make sure your clothes look right.

 It’s easier to sketch out different furniture arrangements than to move furniture around the room.
-It’ll save you a lot of errors of thinking something will fit when it won’t or scratching your floor or walls while moving your dresser for the zillionth time (believe me, it happens).
+It’ll save you a lot of errors of thinking something will fit when it won’t or scratching your floor or walls while moving your dresser for the zillionth time (believe us, it happens).

 Measure at least your biggest items (bed, dresser, shelves, etc.), as well as the dimensions of your room, then sketch out a couple of different options.
-If you’re not much of an artist, check out an app that can do the job for you.
+If you’re not much of an artist, check out an AR app that can do the job for you.
 Try Home Design 3D (iOS) or Floor Plan Creator (Android).

 At some point, you have to move things around the actual room and not around your drawing.
 Since the bed is the most important part of the bedroom (it’s right there in the name), get it in place first.
 Generally, you’ll want to put it against the wall opposite the door or the largest wall with no windows, but your choice may vary.

 In a small bedroom, that may not work.
 Find a spot for your bed that makes the most sense to you, just make sure you can open and close your bedroom and closet doors.
 Also, while placing your bed under windows is totally OK from a design perspective, you may find yourself feeling uncomfortable drafts over the winter.